LucaLanziani/blog/content/pages/about.md

 Hi there, I'm Luca (Nss) Lanziani, a software engineer currently based in Rome, and this is my personal page.

-Here you can find some information about me as my previous [experience](pages/experience.html) and some of the [blog](blog/) posts I wrote (hopefully I'll write something) during this years.
+Here you can find some information about me, some of my previous [experience](pages/experience.html) and some of the [blog](blog/) posts I wrote (hopefully I'll write something) during these years.

-Here a short recap of my last experience:
+Here is a short recap of my last experience:

 * __nearForm__ JavaScript and microservices consultant (JavaScript/ Nodejs)
 * __Betting platform__ Software Engineer and DevOps (Python / JavaScript),